 What Are Psi Chi Qualifications?

 Students interested in Psi Chi are asked to fill out an application that can be obtained by following the Applying to Psi Chi link on the navigation bar.
 Students must have completed 9 units (~3 classes) of psychology course work; 6 of the units must be at the upper-division level.
 Transfer students must have 9 units in CSUSM psychology classes before they can apply, and 6 of those units must be at the upper-division level.
 Students must also have a GPA in the upper 35th percentile of their class and overall cumulative GPA of 3.0 or higher.
 Finally, students must have a minimum GPA of 3.0 in their psychology course work.
 In addition to the above, graduate students must have a 3.5 GPA or higher.
-A copy of the CSUSM degree audit must be included with the application.
-If accepted, new members have a onetime fee of $55.00 for lifetime membership to the National Organization and CSUSM's chapter of Psi Chi.
+A copy of the CSUSM ARR report (found in My CSUSM) must be included with the application.
+If accepted, new members have a onetime fee of $65.00 for lifetime membership to the National Organization and CSUSM's chapter of Psi Chi.

 Psi Chi Offers Awards/GrantsPsi Chi sponsors a wide variety of award competitions and grants each year.
 Psi Chi annually sponsors national undergraduate and graduate research award competitions, as well as research awards for members submitting the best research for regional and national paper/poster sessions.
 Members are encouraged to begin research papers early to submit for presentation at local, state, regional, or national conventions.
 Chapters are encouraged to provide an opportunity for members to rehearse their papers before an audience prior to presenting them at a convention.
 In addition, Psi Chi has recently launched new programs to fund student and faculty research.
 Psi Chi's total awards/grant program now provides $225,000 to members.